The Enterprise Alternative to Generic Inventory

 - 10 Steps to migrating from spreadsheets to an enterprise system.

-What do big companies use instead of QuickBooks for restaurant inventory?
+What do big companies use alongside of QuickBooks for restaurant inventory?

 For a Director of Operations overseeing 15 sites across multiple cities such as London, Birmingham, and Manchester, QuickBooks functions as a financial record-keeping tool rather than an operational control system.

-The "Best" restaurant inventory management software isn't an accounting tool—it’s an operational engine.
+The "Best" restaurant inventory management software isn't just an accounting tool, but a powerful integration that enables a data-driven operational engine.

 While QuickBooks tracks financials, an enterprise system tracks your multi-location inventory reporting, ensuring that a 2% price hike from a poultry supplier in Norfolk is instantly reflected in your recipe costing across every location.
-One key warning sign that you’ve hit the “QuickBooks Ceiling,” according to Tom Zargaj, is what he calls inventory chaos: not being able to see stock levels across all locations in real time, which leads to either stockouts or overstocking.
+One key sign that you’ve hit the “QuickBooks Ceiling,” according to Tom Zargaj, is what he calls inventory chaos: not being able to see stock levels across all locations in real time, which leads to either stockouts or overstocking.
+That's where the power of Quickbooks and MarketMan together comes in: maintain up-to-date expenses in Quickbooks to stay ahead of inventory costs in MarketMan without manual entry.

 Which UK restaurant operators need enterprise inventory software?